pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - forkJoin: don’t let me know until all the Observables are complete, then give me all the values at once
 - merge: combine multiple Observables into one.
 So if one of the observables emit a value the combined one will emit as well
 - concat: subscribe to Observables in order but only when the previous completes, let me know, then move to the next one.
-- pairWise: let me know when the Observable emits, but also give me the previous value
+- pairWise: let me know when the Observable emits, but also give me the previous value.
+- partition: splits the source Observable into 2, where one has the values that satisfy a predicate and the other with values that doesn't.

 #### CREATION